-Where has knowledge got us?
-To a point of existential crisis.
 Technology has brought us medical advances and robotics.
 It has also brought the nuclear bomb.
-It has got us mass surveillance at levels of which the Stasi could have only dreamed, with all the ensuing oppression and threat to democratic structures.
+It has brought us mass surveillance at levels of which the Stasi could have only dreamed, with all the ensuing oppression and threat to democratic structures that that entails.

 The freedoms that we hopefully envisaged would come with social networking have soured into commodification and entrapment.
 After publication of the book The Satanic Verses brought down a fatwa upon his head, author Salman Rushdie spent half his life trying to outrun extremist attempts to assassinate him and others connected with publication of the work, (which in the case of at least one publisher, succeeded).
 In his book Joseph Anton his autobiographical account of this time, Rushdie commented that he would not have stood a chance had the events taken place in the internet age.
 People are easier to find and easier to control.